Last Updated on April 26, 2022 by Rei Garnet

 Here are some alternatives that you can give to your rabbits one to two times per week as a treat:

 - Apple (remove seeds)

 FAQ (Frequently Asked Questions)

-Should you panic if your rabbit ate a little amount of kola nuts?
+Should you panic if your rabbit ate a little bit of kola nuts?

-Yes.
-If your rabbit ate any amount of kola nuts, it’s best that you consider this as an emergency and call your veterinarian right away.
+Yes, if your rabbit ate any amount of kola nuts, it’s best that you consider this an emergency and call your veterinarian right away.

-I can’t seem to find the exact amount of caffeine and theobromine content of kola nuts but medicalnewstoday indicates that it’s 2-3 percent caffeine and 1-2 percent theobromine, while the toxic dose of theobromine in rabbits could be as little as 1 gram.
+I can’t seem to find the exact amounts of caffeine and theobromine content of kola nuts, but medicalnewstoday indicates that it’s 2-3 percent caffeine and 1-2 percent theobromine, while the toxic dose of theobromine in rabbits could be as little as 1 gram.

 What to do if your rabbit ate kola nuts?